 Another issue to consider is what may happen if the voice recognition programs don’t work or experience a delayed reaction.
 For instance, what would you do if you told the car to access a playlist on your phone and didn’t do it?
 There is a chance that you would reach for your phone and access that playlist manually.
 You also run the risk of rejecting a phone call or calling a wrong number, which could again cause you to reach for your phone or otherwise reach for a button to fix the issue on your own.

 Other People Could Use the System While You Are Driving

 If a passenger constantly gives commands to your car to change the station or update your social media message, that in itself could be a distraction.
 Instead of focusing on the road, you may be worrying about how that social media update sounds to your crush or to your boss who thinks you are home sick.
 That may result in an attempt to manually change your status with your phone while you are driving or take some other action that takes your focus off of the road where it belongs.

 When you only have to use your voice to send a text or start a call, you might do so more often.
 If you can use your phone with your voice, you may be more apt to send an email before work or otherwise check your messages.
 In that sense, voice recognition technology could increase the chances of distracted driving on the roadways.

 Voice recognition has a variety of useful applications where it makes life easier.
 However, it should not be relied upon in a vehicle.
-Doing so could increase the chances of an accident or at the very least tempt you to do something other than focus on the road conditions and other drivers on the highway.
+Doing so could increase the chances of an accident or at the very least tempt you to do something other than focus on the road.